This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The meningococcal vaccine

-Who should get the meningococcal vaccine:
+When your child should get the meningococcal vaccine:

 - Children at high risk may need multiple vaccine doses starting as early as 6 weeks old.
 Ask your child's healthcare provider when your child should get the vaccine.
 Any of the following can increase your child's risk for meningococcal disease:

 - A damaged or removed spleen, or sickle cell disease

 - Persistent complement component deficiency (PCCD)

 - Use of eculizumab (Soliris®) or ravulizumab (Ultomiris®)